China's economy under pressure as factory activity slows in Aug, services contract | Business

 China's economy under pressure as factory activity slows in Aug, services contract

-In a worrying sign for China's slow consumption recovery, a gauge of activity for the services sector in August slipped into sharp contraction for the first time since the height of the pandemic in February last year.
-The official non-manufacturing PMI in August was 47.5, well down from July's 53.3, data from the National Bureau of Statistics (NBS) showed.

-China's businesses and the broader economy came under increasing pressure last month as factory activity expanded at a slower pace while the services sector slumped into contraction, hurt by coronavirus-related restrictions and high raw material prices.
+China's businesses and the broader economy came under increasing pressure in August as factory activity expanded at a slower pace while the services sector slumped into contraction, raising the likelihood of more near-term policy support to boost growth.

 Meishan terminal at China's Ningbo port resumed operations in late August after shutting down for two weeks due to a COVID-19 case.
 The closure caused logjams at ports across the country's coastal regions and further strained global supply chains amid a resurgence of consumer spending and a shortage of container vessels.
 Higher raw material prices, especially of metals and semiconductors, have also pressured profits.
 Earnings at China's industrial firms in July slowed for the fifth straight month.